 To prepare for this sequence, do a series of standing poses.
 As you do them, orient yourself by feeling your legs connect to the earth.
 Begin with Tadasana (Mountain Pose), followed by Urdhva Hastasana (Upward Salute), Utthita Trikonasana (Extended Triangle Pose), and Utthita Parsvakonasana (Extended Side Angle Pose).
 These four standing poses will wake up your body and will extend and mildly twist your spine.
 From there, you can move into Parsvottanasana (Intense Side Stretch) and Parivrtta Trikonasana (Revolved Triangle Pose) to open up the hamstrings and continue to lay the foundation for twisting.

-Watch: A video of this Master Class sequence can be found here.
+WATCH A video of this Master Class sequence

 1. Supta Padangusthasana (Reclining Hand-to-Big-Toe Pose), variation

 In Supta Padangusthasana, you use the ground to orient your body as you develop some of the essential actions for Headstand.
 Lie on your back and, if your hamstrings are tight, have a strap nearby.
 As you take your right leg up into the air, extend the left leg strongly all the way through the inner left heel—the extension of the bottom leg acts as a foundation for the twist.
 Drive your tailbone and your pubis toward the inner left heel as well.
 Hold on to your right big toe with your left hand (or hold both ends of the strap in your left hand), and cross your right leg over toward the left.
 As your right foot comes to the floor, your right shoulder may pop up off the ground.
 That is OK, as long as you broaden your chest by firming both shoulder blades into your rib cage, and then opening and floating your collarbones.
 Extend your arms to help support your expansive, fluid rib cage.